oscar7070/ExtremeEngine/README.md

 ExtremeEngine is a open souce game engine with C# scripting thats writen in C++ & C# with HLSL and GLSL shader support can be used for 2D and 3D.
 The engine itself using Vulkan for rendering becouse it's cross platform(And supports VR!).

+And the engine have his own build-in 3D and 2D physics engine.

 The engine now is on devolompent and will be a public build soon as possible (:

 The newer BETA version: